Charly Arnolt

-Charly Arnolt (born July 14, 1987) is an American sports broadcaster and television personality for the right-wing multimedia platform OutKick.
+Charly Arnolt (born July 14, 1987) is an American sports broadcaster and television personality for the multimedia platform OutKick.
 She is a cage side announcer for the UFC, previously known for her tenure as a sportscaster and backstage interviewer with WWE from 2016 to 2021, where she appeared under the ring name Charly Caruso.
 She was a backup host and moderator on ESPN's First Take with Stephen A. Smith and Molly Qerim, but in April 2023, left ESPN and joined the Clay Travis founded sports, news, and politics platform OutKick.

 Early life and education

 Arnolt was born in Indianapolis, Indiana.
 She is Italian American.
 Arnolt developed a love for sports as a child, and began playing softball, volleyball, and gymnastics.
 She had hopes of going to the Olympics as a gymnast, but retired from the sport due to injuries.
 She also had aspirations of playing volleyball at a collegiate level, but was hindered because of her height.

 In 2010, Arnolt graduated summa cum laude from American University with a degree in broadcast journalism.
 She previously attended North Central High School.